Frequently Asked Questions

 Yes, with the latest version of Tenuto, you can create official Progress Reports.

-First, open the exercise in Safari on your iPhone, iPad, or iPod touch and select “Open Exercise in Tenuto”:
+First, open the exercise in Safari on your iPhone or iPad.
+Then, select “Open Exercise in Tenuto”:

 Tenuto will launch and ask if you wish to open the exercise.
 Select “Open”: